 To his wife, Malin said, “Hurry, my dear, for you must find my mother.
 Tell her to reverse this curse before it’s too late.”
 But when he reached for her hand, she recoiled from his touch.
 Lest she incur a similar fate, she fled from his side and ran aboard the ship.

 Malin, did you forget your mother?
 Did you forget your promise to her?

 Slowly the curse made its way up his legs, torso, arms, and neck, until only his head remained of flesh and blood.
 “Mother, help me!” he cried and cried, until the curse took hold of his tongue and he could cry no more.

 Sarah is a writer, folklorist, and filmmaker.
 Her short documentary film on the multiracial identity, “What Are You?,” was aired on Oregon Public Broadcast in 2015.
-She has presented her research at national academic conferences, and is currently working on a middle grade fantasy series based on Indonesian folklore.
-She splits her time between Portland, Oregon and Surabaya, East Java.
+She has presented her research at national academic conferences.
 Prior to her writing career, Sarah worked in the Reserves section of the Portland State University Library.